-Backup and Restore Chapter 2
+Back up and Restore Chapter 2

-Backup and Restore
+Back up and Restore

-We recommend that you backup the entire Symphony configuration after installation is complete, and that you schedule automatic backups.
-The configuration file contains all settings of the server (but no recorded video).
+If you are upgrading, we recommend that you back up the entire Symphony configuration after installation is complete, and that, in general, you schedule automatic backups.
+The configuration file contains all server settings (but no recorded video).